François Guiter: Bringing turbos to Formula One

 In mid-1975, Bernard Vernier-Palliez succeeded the traditionalist Pierre Dreyfus as Renault's CEO.
 That same year, Renault centralised and formalised its racing operations (including Alpine and Gordini) under one banner, Renault Sport.
 Two years after destroying the Alpine A350, Renault authorised Alpine to design a new car, the Alpine A500, which eventually developed into the Renault RS01, the team's first Formula One car.
 Renault eventually agreed to join Formula One for the season.
 Elf signed a ten-year contract with Renault to become the team's title sponsor.

 The mighty (if unreliable) Renault EF-Type engine introduced turbocharger technology to Formula One.

 The most important decision facing the new team was whether to develop a naturally aspirated engine or a turbocharged engine.
 Formula One regulations permitted either option, but to that point, every team had picked the tried-and-true NA engines over the untested turbos.
 Guiter strongly supported the turbo project, as Elf felt that "something so different would make great marketing sense".
 In addition, Ken Tyrrell had advised him that it would be easier to invent something new than to out-develop the dominant, naturally aspirated Ford Cosworth engines.
 To sway Renault leadership, Guiter promised that Elf would pay for two engines itself.

 When Renault joined the grid, it became the first Formula One team to use a turbocharged engine.
 Guiter estimated that the Renault turbos generated 500 horsepower, 50 more than Cosworth.

 The engines' increased power was offset by decreased reliability, and Renault endured two difficult seasons in 1977 and 1978.
 The jilted Ken Tyrrell cuttingly dubbed the Renault "the yellow teapot" because of how frequently it retired with smoke bursting from the engine.
 Engine chief Bernard Dudot explained that Renault had not predicted how difficult it would be to perfect the new turbo technology, but pointed out that it was "because we didn't have a complete view of the problems ... [that] we were able to convince the president of the company that this was the way".
 However, his team continued improving the engine, and two years after Renault entered Formula One, Renault's Jean-Pierre Jabouille won the 1979 French Grand Prix.
 Guiter was finally able to celebrate what Autosport called "victory in France for a French driver, with a French chassis, engine, tyres, fuel.
 French everything."
+Looking back, Niki Lauda called Renault's win "the real beginning of the turbo era."